 Adding installation of UpdateXpress System Packs to your deployment ibm_utl_uxspi_x.xx_winsrvr_32-64.exe to acquire updates.
-For more information about how to obtain updates by using the UXSPi, see "Using UXSPI to download updates" on page 119.
+For more information about how to obtain updates by using the UXSPI, see "Using UXSPI to download updates" on page 123.

-This section describes how to install the UpdateXpress System Packupdates as part of your deployment.
+This section describes how to install the UpdateXpress System Pack (USXP) updates as part of your deployment.

-To complete this process, you will need to either obtain the UpdateXpress System Pack from the IBM website, or use the UXSP Installer (UXSPI) provided with the ServerGuide Scripting Toolkit at sgdeploy\updates\uxsp\
+To complete this process, you will need to either obtain the UpdateXpress System Pack from the IBM website, or use the UXSP Installer (UXSPI) provided with the ServerGuide Scripting Toolkit at sgdeploy\updates\uxsp\ directory.
+Always choose the same destination directory for each UpdateXpress System Pack download.
+If you are prompted, overwrite any existing files that are duplicated in the new download.